 We tracked it down, but unfortunately I never got it back even though i tried…a lot!

 2006 Gibson Honey Burst Les Paul

 I bought it but hardly ever played it.
 The damn guitar was a “2-songer” After 2 songs you had to switch guitars cause it killed your neck, shoulder and back because of the weight.
 Traded it for something…i forget what!

 I bought this new in 2011.
 The serial number identifies it was built-in Bozeman, Montana in 2008.
 Simply gorgeous guitar to play.
 Sounds amazing.
 My new go-to acoustic.

 This guitar goes straight into an amp.
 The “Soap Bar” P-90 pickups are too hot to put through my pedal board.
 This Gibson Midtown feeds back and screams at will, but killer to play!
 One of the cheaper line of Gibson semi-acoustic guitars, but it definitely has a place in my collection.

 2012 Gibson Les Paul Studio.

 A sweet, sexy black Les Paul.
 Holy crap this is fun to play!
-Only plays loud aggressive rock and roll though 🙂 I’m not using it as much now though since I bought my ES339
+Only plays loud aggressive rock and roll though 🙂 Heavy as heck though.

 2010 Epiphone ES335 DOT Studio